accurateproject/accurate/docs/installation.rst

    ./build.sh

 The **glide install** command will install the external dependencies versions, specified in the **glide.lock** file, in the vendor folder.
-There are different versions for each CGRateS branch, versions that are recorded in the **lock** file when the GCRateS releases are made (using **glide update** command).
+There are different versions for each AccuRate branch, versions that are recorded in the **lock** file when the GCRateS releases are made (using **glide update** command).

 .. note:: The *vendor* folder **should not** be registered with the VCS we are using.